tarunngusain08/System-Design/E-Commerce/Catalog.md

 ```

 This ER diagram illustrates the relationships between the entities.
 Each product can be associated with one or more categories and subcategories.
 Additionally, a product can have stock information, multiple images, and reviews.

+### UseCases

+Here are several use cases that can be implemented based on the provided requirements:

+1. **User Authentication and Authorization**:
+   - Implement user authentication and authorization to control access to the product catalog system.
+Different user roles (e.g., admin, customer) can have different permissions, such as adding/editing products, managing categories, or viewing product details.

+2. **Order Management**:
+   - Allow users to place orders for products listed in the catalog.
+Implement features such as adding products to a shopping cart, checkout process, order tracking, and order history.

+3. **Inventory Management**:
+   - Extend the stock management functionality to include inventory management features.
+Track the quantity of each product available in stock, receive notifications for low stock levels, and manage inventory replenishment processes.

+4. **Product Recommendations**:
+   - Implement recommendation algorithms to suggest relevant products to users based on their browsing history, purchase history, or similar products.
+This can improve user engagement and increase sales by promoting personalized product recommendations.

+5. **Product Reviews and Ratings**:
+   - Enhance the review functionality to allow users to rate products and provide detailed reviews.
+Implement features such as sorting products based on ratings, displaying average ratings for products, and allowing users to filter products based on ratings.

+6. **Advanced Filtering and Search**:
+   - Enhance the filtering and search functionality to support advanced filtering options and faceted search.
+Allow users to filter products based on multiple criteria simultaneously, such as price range, brand, size, color, and other attributes.

+7. **Promotions and Discounts**:
+   - Implement promotional campaigns and discount codes to incentivize purchases.
+Allow users to apply discount codes during checkout and display promotional banners or offers on the product pages.

+By implementing these additional use cases, the product catalog system can become more comprehensive, engaging, and valuable for both the business and its users.